-When it comes to attracting more (local) visitors to become clients, nothing is more valuable than a properly completed Google My Business (GMB) listing.
+When it comes to attracting more (local) visitors to become clients, nothing is more valuable than a properly completed Google Business Profile (GBP) listing.

 Someone searching for a “divorce lawyer in Westport, CT”, or “bankruptcy attorney in Douglasville, GA”, will likely see the top 3 listings under the map in Google and choose one of these firms to contact.
 If your listing is among them, your chance of getting a new client is dramatically increased.